jacobkap/asciiSetupReader/README.md

 ## Usage

-These parameters `data` and `setup_file` are the only ones requires to run the package though three optional parameters allow you to customize results.
+The parameters `data` and `setup_file` are the only ones requires to run the package though three optional parameters allow you to customize results.

 `data` - A string containing the name of the data file